-ACTION STEP DESCRIPTION PERFORMANCE MEASURE TIMELINE LEADER NOTES 6.3a Review and evaluate existing data; identify critical elements by data mining to compare completeness of data - Compare DUI conviction data from the court's dispositions to Driver Record Conviction data to identify incomplete records. - Establish a baseline for UTC completeness - Maintain training on how to complete the UTC - Review Clerk of Court (COC) case management software systems Percent of citation records with no missing critical data elements (target - 3% increase per year).
-Annually FLHSMV FLHSMV FY 21-22 Internal Project: Develop a Performance Measure for Data Integration Project, Dispositions have been identified that are not posting to the driver history that were disposed more than 365+ days ago 6.3b Establish and maintain a viable communication plan with clerk of courts, agencies, and other stakeholders. - Establish a process for formalizing feedback to LEAs - Establish and maintain current contact information on key players (vendors, clerks, agencies, FLHSMV) Maintain Citation/Adjudicati on contact list.
+ACTION STEP DESCRIPTION PERFORMANCE MEASURE TIMELINE LEADER NOTES 6.3a Review and evaluate existing data; identify critical elements by data mining to compare completeness of data. - Compare DUI conviction data from the court's dispositions to Driver Record Conviction data to identify incomplete records. - Establish a baseline for UTC completeness. - Maintain training on how to complete the UTC. - Review Clerk of Court (COC) case management software systems Percent of citation records with no missing critical data elements (target - 3% increase per year).
+Annually FLHSMV FLHSMV FY 21-22 Internal Project: Develop a Performance Measure for Data Integration Project, Dispositions have been identified that are not posting to the driver history that were disposed more than 365+ days ago.
+FY24 Driver and Vehicle Data Quality Improvement Project has identified dispositions clerks of the court have not submitted to FLHSMV for cases closed a year or more ago.
+A completeness performance measure is established and tracking continues.
+Data has been distributed to UTC Field Liaisons to investigate with clerks of court.
+6.3b Establish and maintain a viable communication plan with clerk of courts, agencies, and other stakeholders.
+Establish a process for formalizing feedback to LEAs.
+Establish and maintain current contact information on key players (vendors, clerks, agencies, FLHSMV) Maintain Citation/Adjudicati on contact list.
 Annually FLHSMV FY22: Crash and UTC Data Improvement Project: UTC accessibility survey delivered successfully to 1,716 users (S4 Analytics, FCCC, LEAs, State Attorneys) with 568 surveys completed during the period of 8/31/22-9/14/22.
 Performance measure and baseline established under Goal 4.
 Contact Information is verified / maintained by FLHSMV field Liaisons.
+FLHSMV continues to meet with the FCCC on a monthly basis to coordinate efforts with Clerk of Courts